ChanthMiao/ghc-wiki-mirror/Plan-for-increased-parallelism-and-more-detailed-intermediate-output.md

 ## Overview

-There is a plan at https://gitlab.haskell.org/ghc/ghc/-/issues/14095 to improve the incrementality and parallelism of compilation by splitting the compilation of each module between typechecking and desugaring.
+There is a plan at https://gitlab.haskell.org/ghc/ghc/-/issues/14095 to improve the incrementality of compilation by splitting the compilation of each module between typechecking and desugaring.
 This would provide faster feedback to programmers about what went wrong with their build, and hopefully improve compile times.
-MIRI in conjunction with Obsidian Systems would like to see this happen.

 Simultaneously, IOHK would like to have more useful intermediate files in order to resume compilation after typechecking with a separate compiler backend.